 Whether you’re a blogger or business owner, SEO is essential to your WordPress site.
 Not only do you get more page views and interaction, but also more sales with your products or services.

 All of the most successful websites have SEO in place.
-That’s why their blogs are a hit: more people are finding them and thus have more opportunity to realise that these blogs meet their unique needs in some way.
+That’s why their blogs are a hit: more people are finding them and thus have more opportunities to realize that these blogs meet their unique needs in some way.

 WordPress SEO: 8 best tips for 2021 & beyond